hindu-comm/weblogs/manasataramgini/2004/05/2004-05-22_on-cicadas-and-their-kin.md

 It was during one such exploration that R told me about the long-lived giants of the cicadamorph world- the classic cicadas.
 I had longed to see them since then.
 I first got see the regular cicads *Tibcen* and *Oncotympana* that I duly dissected.
-But after all these days in mleccha dvIpa I finally got to see the periodic *Magicicada septendecim* and *Magicicada cassini* the great periodic cicada.
+But after all these days in mleccha-dvIpa I finally got to see the periodic *Magicicada septendecim* and *Magicicada cassini* the great periodic cicada.
 They burst like tidal wave at the appointed time and reached the peak even as the day of yama dawned.
 The whole area was reverberating with their songs.
 The song of cassini has a remarkable shrill and strident rasp while that of septendecim comprises of a hollower whoop.
-Both sing the chorus as well as the specific occilating courting call as they approach their females.
+Both sing the chorus as well as the specific oscillating courting call as they approach their females.
 They are immense in numbers and when walks into their midst the orchestra of is awe-inspiring.
 Some are being infected by the deadly fungus *Massospora cicadina* that sterilizes them.
-The emergence of the periodic cicadas has been a truely dramatic event.
+The emergence of the periodic cicadas has been a truly dramatic event.